tnebooks/12th-biology/content.en/botany/entrepreneurial-botany/_index.md

 ---
 Unit X: Economic B Chapter

+##Learning Objectives

-1. Economicall Useful Plants a Entrepreneurial B Learning Objectives The learner will be able to A cquire knowledge about origin, area of cultivation and uses of various food yielding plants.
+* Acquire knowledge about origin, area of cultivation and uses of various food yielding plants.

-D escribe the different spices and condiments and their uses.
-E licit the uses of fibre, timbers, paper and dye yielding plants.
-A cquire knowledge about the active principles, chemical composition and medicinal uses of plants.
-D evelop skill of mushroom cultivation, knowledge of SCP production and sea weed liquid fertilizers G ains knowledge of organic farming- bio fertilisers and bio pest repellants.
-L earn to make terrarium and bonsai A cquires knowledge of cultivation of medicinal plants.
+* Describe the different spices and condiments and their uses.

+* Elicit the uses of fibre, timbers, paper and dye yielding plants.

+* Acquire knowledge about the active principles, chemical composition and medicinal uses of plants.

+* Gains knowledge of organic farming- bio fertilisers and bio pest repellants.

-otany y nd otany The land and water of the earth sustain a vast assemblage of plants upon which all other living forms are directly or indirectly dependent.
+The land and water of the earth sustain a vast assemblage of plants upon which all other living forms are directly or indirectly dependent.
 Pre-historic humans lived on berries, tubers, herbage, and the wild game which they collected and hunted that occupied whole of their time.
 Domestication of plants and animals has led to the production of surplus food which formed the basis for civilizations.
 Early civilization in different parts of the world has domesticated different species of plants for various purposes.
 Based on their utility, the economically useful plants are classified into food plants, fodder plants, fibre plants, timber plants, medicinal plants, and plants used in paper industries, dyes and cosmetics.
 Selected examples of economically important plants for each category are discussed in this chapter.

 ## Food plants